rgruesbeck/gamecanvas/README.md

 Start writing games in JavaScript with ES6 classes.
 Designed to be easy to read, with minimal abstraction.

 This template gives you a complete scaffold to start building from, and effortless deploy with a single click.
-Find more documentation about game development [**here**] (https://developer.mozilla.org/en-US/docs/Games).
+Find more documentation about game development [**here**](https://developer.mozilla.org/en-US/docs/Games).

 - Simple structure: load, create, play.
 - Simple menus with html and css.